Dr. Richard Abels,

 A couple of weeks before he died, he was lying in bed surrounded by his household knights.
 One of them, Henry fitzGerold reminded William that he should be thinking about his soul and that the clerks taught that one cannot be saved unless one gives back all that he has taken from others.
 “Henry, do not be too hard on me,” responded William Marshal, “the clerks are very severe on us and shave us too close.
 I have captured 500 knights in my lifetime and have kept their arms, their charges and their harness.
 But now I can do no more than give myself to God, repenting for all the wrong that I have done.
 If God’s kingdom is withheld from me on this account I must resign myself.
 Unless the monks wish to banish me altogether, they must pursue me no further.
 Either their argument is false or no man can be saved.”
 John of Earley responded to this, “what you say is true and I can guarantee that not one of your neighbors could say as much at the end of his life.
 Crosland 148-9.

-chaplains, Philip, advised him to sell his rich robes in the wardrobe and to
+of his chaplains, Philip, advised him to sell his rich robes in the wardrobe

-use the money for charity to benefit his soul.
-"Be silent mischievous
+and to use the money for charity to benefit his soul.
+"Be silent

-man," William berated the cleric.
-"You have not the heart of a
+mischievous man," William berated the cleric.
+"You have not the heart

-gentleman, and I have had too much of your advice.
-Pentecost is at hand, and my
+of a gentleman, and I have had too much of your advice.
+Pentecost is at hand,

-knights ought to have their new robes.
-This will be the last time that I will
+and my knights ought to have their new robes.
+This will be the last time that I

-supply them, yet you seek to prevent me from doing it."
-Marshal then ordered
+will supply them, yet you seek to prevent me from doing it."
+Marshal then

 Midday 14 May 1219.
 To John of Earley: "Summon the countess and the knights, for I am dying.
 I can wait no longer, and I wish to take leave of them."
 To wife and household: "I am dying.
 I commend you to God.
 I can no longer be with you.
 I cannot defend myself from death."